Finding a Student

 The government covers 75 percent of the student's salary, and the mentor or department must cover the remaining 25 percent.

-Before your student starts a work-study job, contact the financial aid office.
+Please contact the financial aid office.

 There is no specific deadline for undergraduate supplement requests.
 They are reviewed as they are received.